-Military operations on urbanized terrain is a broad term referring to the many actions and considerations necessary to apply the fundamentals of warfare to the complex urban environment.
-It is important to remember that the basic tenets of rifle squad employment do not change because the squad enters urban terrain, and that the rifle squad must train and adapt to urban terrain the same way it would to any other environment.
+Military operations on urbanized terrain is a broad term referring to the many actions and considerations necessary in applying the fundamentals of warfare to the complex urban environment.
+The basic tenets of rifle squad employment do not change because the squad enters urban terrain, and the rifle squad must train and adapt to urban terrain the same way it would to any other environment.
 This chapter should be viewed as a quick reference guide for tactical actions and planning considerations.
 For more information on military operations on urbanized terrain, see MCRP 12-10B.1, Military Operations on Urbanized Terrain (MOUT).